 A team of health professionals discuss the best treatment and care for you.

-A team of health professionals decide what treatment you need.
-This depend on factors such as your cancer stage and grade.
+A team of health professionals decides what treatment you need.
+This depends on factors such as your cancer stage and grade.

 Most women with ovarian cancer have surgery.
 Find out about the different types and what happens.